Trees of Graphs as Boundaries of Hyperbolic Groups

-As far as the second part of the paper, the organization is as follows.
-In Section 6 we introduce \emph{regular trees of graphs}.
-Sections 7--9 provide various technicalities and terminology which allow to state in Section 10 (as \Thmref{S.1}) the result which describes explicitely the form of the regular trees of graphs which appear in our main results.
-In particular, we discuss in Section 9 some graphs (the so called Whitehead graphs, and their extended variants) which are naturally associated to those rigid factors (or rather rigid cluster factors) of the JSJ splittings which are virtually free.
-Sections 10--12 contain some further technical preparations, and in Section 13 we present the proofs of those parts of Theorems \mainthmref{1} and \mainthmref{2}, which identify the Gromov boundaries of the corresponding groups as explicitely described regular trees of graphs.
+In the second part of the paper, the organization is as follows.
+In \Secref{reg_tree} we introduce \emph{regular trees of graphs}.
+Sections~7--9 provide various technicalities and terminology which allow to state in \Secref{S} (as \Thmref{S.1}) the result which describes explicitly the form of the regular trees of graphs which appear in our main results.
+In particular, we discuss in \Secref{E} some graphs (the so called Whitehead graphs, and their extended variants) which are naturally associated to the virtually free rigid factors (or rather rigid cluster factors) of the JSJ splittings.
+Sections~10--12 contain some further technical preparations, and in \Secref{P} we present the proofs of those parts of Theorems \mainthmref{1} and \mainthmref{2}, which identify the Gromov boundaries of the corresponding groups as explicitly described regular trees of graphs.

-Finally, in Section 14, we discuss the examples presented above in this introduction, as well as some further examples, of a different sort, namely some right-angled Coxeter groups.
+In \Secref{examples}, we discuss the examples presented above in this introduction, as well as some further examples, of a different sort, namely some right-angled Coxeter groups.

 In \Secref{final}, we make several final comments, including explaining how the description of $\partial G$ as a regular tree of graphs in terms of the Bowditch JSJ splitting can be generalized to a much more general class of splittings.